rpoleski/MulensModel/developers_board.md

     * add illustration on how to remove airmass trends
     * add example of fitting PSPL model using [Albrow (2004)](http://adsabs.harvard.edu/abs/2004ApJ...607..821A) method
     * **corner plots; they require [corner](https://github.com/dfm/corner.py), [pyhdust](https://github.com/danmoser/pyhdust), or [pyGTC](https://pypi.org/project/pyGTC/)**
+    * _F\_s for MOA data for MB08310 differs from Janczak paper - is it caused by FSPL vs. FSBL models?_
   * Miscellaneous:
     * add function to get Earth's projected velocity
     * when checking units use Unit.physical\_type - search for physical\_type in mulensobjects/lens.py as an example; to find places to be changed search for "isinstance" (to find these places run grep isinstance \*py mulensobjects/\*py | grep Quantity